techclassltd/Final-Project-Version-Control-with-Git/README.md

 ## 🔰 About <a name="about"></a>

 Welcome to the concluding portion on introducing the concepts of working with version control using Git.
-The purpose of this exercise is to apply the common usage and workaround of version control in creating collaborative material using Git as a version control system.
-Where the students are assigned to get a local copy of the project from a remote repository on Github, creating a branch, updating a particular file, committing, mergin branches, pushing and undoing.
+This is the final project of [TechClass Version Control with Git Online Course](https://techclass.com/products/version-control-with-git-course).
+The purpose of this project is to apply the common usage and workaround of version control in creating collaborative material using Git as a version control system, where the students are assigned to get a local copy of the project from a remote repository on Github, creating a branch, updating a particular file, committing, mergin branches, pushing and undoing.

 ### 🔑 Requisites <a name="requisites"></a>